 When a Merlot is good, it’s really good – rich, round, earthy and expressive, with ripe fruit character.
 It can also have soft tannins that leave a gritty texture on the palate.
 My goal is to create a luxurious, dark and balanced wine.
 And nothing makes me happier than when people tell me that Emmolo helped them see Merlot in a new light.

-Grapes for this wine are sourced from vineyards in Napa Valley, including land which has been in my family for generations.
+This wine is sourced from vineyards in Napa Valley, including land that has been in the family of Jenny Wagner’s maternal relatives (the Emmolos) for generations.
 We seek out areas with light gravelly soil and ideal growing conditions that enable longer “hang time” for the grapes to achieve full ripeness.
-We also utilize techniques like crop thinning to produce a rich, distinctive Merlot.
-This wine is lush and supple on the palate, with expansive, dark berry flavors, a fresh earthiness and smooth, leathery tannins.
+We also utilize techniques like crop thinning to produce an elegant, distinctive Merlot.
+This wine has expansive, dark berry flavors, a fresh earthiness and smooth, leathery tannins.

 A Special Release